Advanced MVP · Rust-native

 The benchmark headline

-Full TPC-DS 99-query sweep, within 2–3× of DuckDB
+Full TPC-DS 99-query sweep — within 2–3× of DuckDB, ahead at 1 TB

-Scale factorspark-rust totalDuckDB totalRatiospark-rustDuckDB
+Scale factordataspark-rust totalDuckDB totalRatiospark-rustDuckDB

 Where it is in its lifecycle